 Ukraine's Frontline Bakery

-Lucy Ash meets the staff and customers of a bakery in war-torn east Ukraine.
-It is the one bright spot in the 'grey zone' and a vital source of hope for a traumatised community.
+Lucy Ash meets the staff and customers of a bakery which is in war-torn east Ukraine.